Jacqueline-Esbri/MechaCar_Statistical_Analysis/README.md

 ### Null or Alternative Hypothesis

-Null Hypothesis: Mechacar prototypes' city and highway fuel efficiency is similar to the competitor's vehicle in the same class.
+H<sub>0</sub> : Mechacar prototypes' city and highway fuel efficiency is similar to the competitor's vehicle in the same class.

-Alternative Hypothesis: MechaCar prototypes' average city and highway fuel efficiency is statistically above or below the competitor's vehicles.
+H<sub>a</sub> : MechaCar prototypes' average city and highway fuel efficiency is statistically above or below the competitor's vehicles.

 ### Statistical Test Used for Hypothesis